OmkarMalwe/Keylogger_That_Emails/README.md

 # Keylogger_That_Emails
-A keylogger that has SMTP email system to email the keylog along with a traditional text file that can be copied from the victim device.
+A keylogger that has SMTP email system to email the keylog to the spy/hacker.<br> It comes along with a traditional text file that saves keylogs and the file can be copied from the victim device<br>open acces is available